DAGWorks-Inc/hamilton/docs/integrations/ibis/index.md

 ### Write modular Ibis code
 Hamilton was initially developed to [structure pandas code for a large catalog of features](https://blog.dagworks.io/p/tidy-production-pandas-with-hamilton-3b759a2bf562), and has been adopted by multiple organizations since.
 Its syntax encourages users to chunk code into meaningful and reusable components, which facilitates documentation, unit testing, code reviews, and improves iteration speed.
 These benefits directly translate to organizing Ibis code.

-Below, we'll refactor the above code to use Hamilton.
+Now, we'll refactor the above code to use Hamilton.
 Users have the flexibility to chunk code at the table or the column-level depending on the needed granularity.
 This modularity is particularly beneficial to Ibis because:

 - Well-scoped functions with type annotations and docstring are easier to understand for new Ibis users and facilitate onboarding.
 - Unit testing and data validation becomes easier with smaller expressions.
 These checks become more important when working across backends since the [operation coverage varies](https://ibis-project.org/support_matrix) and bugs may arise.